Dealerdirect/php-qa-tools/README.md

 ## Usage

-This is a simple metapackage, but still can be used in different ways.
+This is a simple metapackage which can be used in two different ways; globally installed or on a per project basis.

+Both methods have their pros (+) and cons (-).

+**Global installation**:
+* \+ All tools are present anywhere on your system
+* \+ Can be used on any codebase, even the ones that don't use Composer.
+* \- You'll have to update manually, since it's not a project, versioning is not managed.

+*Per project installation*:
+* \+ Versioning (update/installation) is provided in the project
+* \- Tools not available system wide.
+You'll need to execute them from a specific path.

+These methods are not mutual exclusive.
+You can have your global installed version, which can be used anywhere, but still use the one provided in a project.

+## Installation

-#### Global install
+### Global installation

-This is by far the easiest and most convenient method.
-Simply having all the tools available system wide.

 The following script will install a system wide Composer for you, including the QA tools.